Nikoobox/pomegranate/README.md

 ## Styling

-Pomegranate top priority is to make an app elegant looking and functional.
-Home page utilized CSS positioning strategy to add beautiful background image.
+Out top priority was to make Pomegranate elegant and functional.
+Our home page utilizes CSS positioning strategies to add a beautiful background image.
 ### Home Page
 ```
 .splash-container{